Lionessm/google-meet-link-generator/dev-notes.md

 - For this MVP, we only request Calendar permissions, which is sufficient for generating Meet links through calendar events

 6. **Installed `open` Package for Automatic Window Opening**
-- In order to avoid a tedious debugging session while testing, I added the open package that redirects to the authentication browser, for an easier experience.
+- To avoid the tedious process of copying and pasting URLs from the debug console, I added the open package to automatically redirect to the authentication browser.
+This simplifies the workflow and would also benefit a frontend implementation.
+I chose the `open` library because it is widely used, actively maintained, and has over 50 million weekly downloads, indicating that it is both reliable and robust

 7. **Interesting metrics to consider and monitor**
 - In your app dashboard, you will find something similar to the below image.
 It is a powerful monitoring tool worth exploring.